 The Wydown Literacy Program integrates reading strategies and literature appreciation with formal and informal writing assignments and small and whole class discussions.
-Each year students study three core texts through the lens of an essential question(s), engage in independent reading opportunities, and explore different genres (including poetry, non-fiction, and short stories).
+Each year students study 2-3 core texts through the lens of an essential question(s), engage in independent reading opportunities, and explore different genres (including poetry, non-fiction, and short stories).
 In addition, with the help of the building’s Writing Interns, students draft and conference a variety of writing pieces including poetry, literary essays, personal narratives, and creative writing.

 1. Bamboo People by Mitali Perkins